vmware-archive/ciborg/chef/cookbooks/pivotal_ci/README.md

 # About the Pivotal CI Cookbook

- * It's what Lobot craves.
+ * It's what Ciborg craves.